kerrycobb/sra-nextflow-pipeline/README.md

 # Nextflow Pipeline for SRA Data
-Download with `ascp`, trim with `fastp`, quality check with `fastqc`, and map SRA reads to a reference genome with `bwa-mem2`.
-Multiple runs for a single sample are merged at the end into a single `.bam` file.
+Download with `ascp`, trim with `fastp`, quality check with `fastqc`, map SRA reads to a reference genome with `bwa-mem2`, sort bam with `samtools` and then merge multiple runs for a single sample into a single `.bam` if necessary.

 ## Usage